tytydraco/yessleep/out/They_take_away_your_nightmares__But_the_price_is_too_high__Part_Twelve.md

-“Not a sacrifice this time, Cliff.
+“Not a sacrifice this time, Clint.
 A trade.”
 He gestured to the room and then to me.
 “One son for another.”